 If you're wondering how safe these condos are, rest assured they can withstand even the most powerful explosions.
-“The original facility was an Atlas 'F' missile silo, a kind of 'shell' that housed an ICBM.
-The structure was designed to withstand a 20 kiloton explosion within 800 meters (half a mile).
+"The original facility was an Atlas 'F' missile silo, a kind of 'shell' that housed an ICBM.
+The facility was designed to withstand a 20 kiloton explosion within 800 meters (half a mile).
 That's a lot.

 It goes without saying that there is no shortage of buyers and reservations, for the most diverse fears.
 Hall says there are as many (fears) as there are potential dangers.
 A new pandemic, terrorism, global climate change leading to food shortages, global economic collapse and volcanoes.